 - Move the dough to a parchment-lined baking sheet, cover, and refrigerate for at least 2 hours.
 You may want to make the parchment "Turn 1" to keep track of your turns.

 - Second turn:

-- Place the dough so that the 14 inch side runs left to right.
+- Place the dough so that the 14-inch side runs left to right.
 Making sure the work surface is well floured at all times, roll the dough as you did before into a rectangle 24 to 26 inches long by about 14 inches wide.
-Note that it's OK if the dough cracks a little with the next couple turns.
+Note that it's OK if the dough cracks a little with the next couple of turns.

 - Third turn: